blorente/naylang-documentation/src/ast.md

 The design of the abstract syntax representation hierarchy is subject to change as new features are implemented in the interpreter.

-### GraceAST class

-// TODO: Complete when merged with NodeFactory and removed the nodelink crap

 ### Pointers

 In the representation of the different parts of the abstract syntax, often a node has to reference other nodes in the tree.
 Since that memory management of tree nodes was not clear at the beginning of the project, a series of aliases were created to denote pointers to the different major classes of nodes available.
 These aliases are named `<Nodeclass>Ptr` (e.g. `ExpressionPtr`).
 For the current representation of the language, only three classes need these pointers specified: Statement, Declaration and Expression.
 These three classes of pointers give the perfect balance of specificity and generality to be able to express the necessary constructs in Grace.
 For instance, a variable declaration might want an ExpressionPtr as it's value field, while a method declaration might want DeclarationPtrs for it's formal parameters and high-level StatementPtrs for it's body.